Alex Lewington

-Alexander "Alex" Lewington (born 20 September 1991 in Nottingham, England) is a rugby union player who plays for Saracens in the Gallagher Premiership as a winger.
+Alexander "Alex" Lewington (born 20 September 1991) is a retired rugby union winger.

 Lewington's career started with Leicester Tigers, making appearances in the LV= Cup.
-Lewington then signed for London Irish for the 2013-14 season.
+Lewington moved to Nottingham before signing for London Irish for the 2013-14 season.

 Lewington scored 10 tries in 10 games on his return from injury in the 2016-17 season before scoring two tries in the Championship play-off final.
 In January 2018, it was announced that Lewington would join Saracens for the 2018-19 season.
-He has since re-signed with the club until at least the end of 2021–22 season.

-Lewington has played internationally for England Saxons and has expressed interest in making the primary England international squad.
-Hoping good performances at Sarries should help his cause.
-He hit the ground running at Saracens, in 2018, scoring 45 points in all competitions by the end of November 2018.
+He hit the ground running, scoring 45 points in all competitions by the end of November 2018.

-Currently Lewington is a regular player for Cup and league matches for Saracens on the wing.
+Lewington played internationally for England Saxons.
+He wanted to make the elite England international squad, and was surprised when his performances for Saracens were overlooked by the England selectors and Eddie Jones.

+On 11 April 2024, Alex announced his retirement from professional rugby at the end of the 2023-24 season after a successful stint with Saracens where he won two Premiership titles, one Championship title plus a Champions Cup title.